Shop now & save up to 80% on medication

 Retatrutide does not replace current diabetes care.
 People with type 2 diabetes often use a mix of lifestyle strategies, glucose monitoring, and approved medicines chosen around their risk profile and treatment goals.

 Metformin remains a common first-line option for many adults, although not everyone can use it.
 It has a different mechanism from incretin-based medicines and does not target the same appetite pathways.
-For a deeper look at its role, see the Metformin Guide.
+SGLT2 inhibitors are another class used in type 2 diabetes care.
+They work through the kidneys and may be considered for specific heart or kidney-related reasons in some patients.

 Some people need more than one medication class.
 Combination therapy can be appropriate when blood sugar remains above target, but it also increases the need to check interactions, hypoglycemia risk, side effects, and monitoring plans.
-The article on Triple Combination Therapy explains that broader decision process.

 Insulin still has an important role for many people, including those with marked insulin deficiency, very high glucose levels, pregnancy-related needs, or specific clinical situations.
 Technology can also shape care.
 Pens, pumps, and continuous glucose monitors may support safer tracking for some patients.
-For device context, see Diabetes Tech.

 Practical Questions Before Following Retatrutide News